mis à jour

 one for a multi-year research of the soil conditions in the food forest and

 one for the analysis of ground and well water and their usability.
-In collaboration with the latter team we’re making a 'Constructed wetland' for natural wastewater treatment.
+In collaboration with the latter team we’re making a 'Constructed wetland' for natural wastewater treatment, intended as a demonstration project for decentralized/independent natural wastewater treatment.

-Finally, our house is the base for the 'mirokunomichi' initiative that restores old footpaths and maps their cultural-historical significance.
+Finally, our house serves as a base for the 'mirokunomichi' initiative that restores old footpaths and maps their cultural-historical significance.

 • Types d'aide et opportunités d'apprendre